-However, it is important to not to go overboard.
-Every person in cosplay is exactly just that: a person with their own feelings, wishes and boundaries, who just happens to wear a costume.
+Always remember: every cosplayer is just a person with their own feelings, wishes and boundaries, who just happens to wear a costume.

 We prioritize the safety of all visitors.
-Sensing trouble?
-Feel threatened?
+Sensing trouble or feeling threatened during the event?

-Our team will provide assistance, including contacting law enforcement, providing escort or offering a safe space to anyone who is uncomfortable or experiencing harassment.
+Our team will provide assistance ASAP, including contacting law enforcement, providing escort or offering a safe space to anyone who is uncomfortable or experiencing harassment.
+The Guardians team is always quick to apprehend the culprits, too.

 FACTS' Cosplay Guidelines: do's and don'ts